slackapi/bolt-js/docs/_deployments/serverless-framework.md

 ### Set up Serverless Framework

-Now we can set up the free [Serverless Framework](https://www.serverless.com/open-source/) open source tools on your local machine.
-These tools allow you to easily configure, debug, and deploy your app to AWS Lambda.
+The [Serverless Framework](https://www.serverless.com/open-source/) includes tools that let you easily configure, debug, and deploy your app to AWS Lambda.

 **1. Install the Serverless Framework CLI**

 The Serverless tools are available as a Command Line Interface (CLI) and can be [installed on macOS, Windows, or Linux](https://www.serverless.com/framework/docs/getting-started/).
-You can install it using npm with the command:
+To install it using npm, run the following command:

 ```shell
 npm install --save-dev serverless
 ```

-> 💡 Alternatively, you can [globally install the Serverless CLI](https://www.serverless.com/framework/docs/getting-started/) using the command `npm install -g serverless`.
+> 💡 You can also [globally install the Serverless CLI](https://www.serverless.com/framework/docs/getting-started/) using the command `npm install -g serverless`.

-Once the installation is complete, you can test the Serverless CLI by displaying the commands available to you:
+Once the installation is complete, test the Serverless CLI by displaying the commands available to you:

 ```shell
 npx serverless help